top of page

 APPLY FOR MARRAIGE OR CIVIL UNION LICENSE

 You'll need to apply online for your marriage (or civil union) license through the State of Hawaii Department of Health.
-Most everyone applies for a marriage, not civil union, license as the same-sex marriage is federally recognized today.
-You and your spouse-to-be will each provide personal information such as the legal name, date of birth, and parents' names.
-You'll find a list of Marriage Performers (those who will officiate your wedding ceremony) approved by the State of Hawaii, from which you can select one for you.
-Once you are finished filling out the application form, you'll pay the processing fee of $65 online.
-The marriage (or civil union) license is good for 90 days.
+Most everyone applies for a marriage, not civil union, license as the same-sex marriage is recognized in many states today.
+You and your prospective spouse (or partner) will each provide personal information such as the legal name, date of birth, and parents' names.
+It's a good idea to be consistent with how you type (e.g., upper & lower case, upper case only) as the core information will be printed on your Marriage Certificate exactly how you entered it.
+As part of the application process, you'll find a list of Marriage Performers (those who will officiate your wedding ceremony) authorized by the State of Hawaii, from which you can select one for your ceremony.
+Once you are finished filling out the application form, you'll pay the non-refundable processing fee of $65 online.
+Your application for marriage (or civil union) license remains in the system for one year for marriage license insurance.
 Click the button below to get the application process started.

 — STEP 2 —